joshbeard/joshbeard.me-website/src/me.md

       \/
 ```

+My professional background is in systems administration, but I've always
+been a programmer on the side, though not as proficiently as I'd like.

 These days, my title is something about "DevOps" and I work on software
 engineering teams to support and help make software.
+A big focus of mine is
+the overall process, workflow, and tools for developing, releasing, and
-Some previous titles were
+maintaining software projects.
+Some previous titles were Systems Administrator,
-Systems Administrator, Systems Engineer, Help Desk, and computer guy.
+Systems Engineer, Help Desk, and computer guy.

 I spend most of my day in a code editor and shell, bouncing across several
 projects.
+The last few years has involved a lot of Terraform, Go, GitLab CI,
+Python, Docker, shell, and various other tools and languages.
+At home, I've
+been coding in Go pretty constantly since late 2022 and maintain a homelab
+on Proxmox that's mostly maintained with Terraform and Ansible.

 See [my resume](/resume) for more details about my professional experience.